How to become a marketing consultant

 People often ask me how can they become a marketing consultant?
 Or how can they increase their skills in this area?
 Is it possible to take a step change from corporate life or even a different area of specialisation and become a marketing consultant?

-Sometimes, the person asking the question has worked in large companies, where they had a variety of marketing agencies building websites, writing copy, doing search engine optimisation, organising events and creating advertising campaigns etc. They may have been made redundant or they may have decided that it is time for a career change.
+Sometimes, the person asking the question has worked in large companies, where they had marketing agencies building websites, writing copy, doing Search Engine Optimisation, organising events and creating advertising campaigns etc. They may have been made redundant or they may have decided that it is time for a career change.

 Alternatively, they may have had wide ranging commercial experience, including some experience of marketing.
 I have found they often want to extend their knowledge of digital marketing – which can appear quite daunting.

 It could be the that they are tempted by the flexibility of being their own boss and working from home.
-Imagine not having to commute any longer!
-Imagine the freedom that this would bring.
 Having been a successful marketing consultant for over 30 years, I have found it to be a varied, interesting way of life.
 You are continually meeting and talking to new people, learning new things and helping businesses to grow and prosper.

 For the past decade, I have offered a Marketing consultant training course whereby I work 1-2-1 with people who are either looking to become a marketing consultant or enhance their skills in this area.
 In the latter case, it may be that a person with say a sales background finds themselves in the position of Marketing Manager (or Sales and Marketing Manager).